linzangsc/reproduction-of-EBM/README.md

-## reproduction of energy-based model with langevin divergence using pytorch
+## Reproduction of Energy-based Model with Contrastive Divergence and Langevin Dynamics by Pytorch

 the code of sample buffer refers to https://github.com/phlippe/uvadlc_notebooks/blob/master/docs/tutorial_notebooks/tutorial8/Deep_Energy_Models.ipynb